 Economic and trade relationship

 While Australia and Colombia enjoy growing commercial relations in mining and energy over the long term, two-way trade in these sectors has been subject to recent short term fluctuations.
 Education-related services predominate, with the trade balance in Australia's favour.
 The stock of Australian investment in Colombia is valued at more than $3 billion, predominately in the mining sector.
 Since 2010, Colombia has invested in Australia around $3-4 million per year.

 In 2017, Australia launched FTA negotiations with Colombia as a member of the Pacific Alliance (Chile, Colombia, Mexico and Peru).
 In 2016-17 two-way trade with Colombia was $682 million, with services exports of $456 million, primarily education-related travel.
 Colombia has emerged as a country of investment and trade interest to Australian companies, presenting opportunities in mining and education, as well as potentially in agribusiness and infrastructure.

-Australian businesses already have a major presence in Colombia with 45 companies operating in the country (including nine ASX200 companies), particularly in the mining sector.
+Australian businesses already have a major presence in Colombia with 43 companies operating in the country (including nine ASX200 companies), particularly in the mining sector.
 BHP and South 32 are significant foreign investor with operations in the Cerrejon Norte coal mine complex and Cerro Mataso nickel mine respectively.
-Other key Australian companies active in Colombia include Orica, Ludowici, Runge, Ausproof, QBE Insurance, Qantas, Nufarm and Sedgman Limited, Heldwell Ltd, S&A Capital Investment Bank, Australian Drilling Associates, The Sentient Group, and Redflex Traffic Systems.
+Other key Australian companies active in Colombia include Orica, QBE Insurance, Qantas, Nufarm, Sedgman Limited and Redflex Traffic Systems.

 Trade and Investment